luxfi/mpc/e2e/README.md

 1. **Binary not found**

    ```
-   ❌ mpcium binary not found.
+   ❌ mpc binary not found.
 Please run 'make' in the root directory first.
    ```

    **Solution**: Run `make` in the root directory to build the binaries.